John Gilbert Cooper: Biography

 John Gilbert was born in Lockington, Leicestershire.
-His father was left a legacy which included Thurgarton Priory which he was allowed if he changed his name to Cooper.
+His father was left a legacy which included Thurgarton Priory which he was allowed if he changed his name to Cooper by private act of Parliament, Gilbert's Name Act 1735 (9 Geo.
+2. c.
+27 Pr.).
 John Gilbert Cooper was educated locally and then at Westminster School.

 He completed his education at Trinity College, Cambridge.

 Cooper first published poetry in 1742 occasionally until he became a regular contributor to The Museum which was published by Robert Dodsley.
 His contributions to Dodsley's journal was under the nom de plume of Philaretes.
 Cooper's claim to notability comes from his prose, poetry and a public row he had with William Warburton.
 The row arose from a book he published on Socrates where his work ignored the established view of many including Warburton.
 Warburton responded to Cooper's 1749, Life of Socrates with an Essay on Criticism in 1751.
 Cooper unwisely accused Warburton of personal attack in Cursory Remarks on Mr Warburton's New Edition of Mr Pope's Works - it was unwise as he also made personal attacks on Warburton.
 Samuel Johnson later described Cooper as the Punchinello of literature.

 Cooper's 1754 Letters Concerning Taste was said to be the first book on the subject of taste.

 Cooper died in Mayfair having devoted the last few years of his life to the Society for the Encouragement of the Arts, Manufactures, and Commerce, but he left when he failed to get elected as vice president.
 Cooper died early after suffering with kidney stones and was buried at Thurgarton.